-For this conformity determination, no new transportation control measures (TCMs) are identified for timely completion or implementation as part of the applicable implementation plan.
-The Moderate Area Ozone SIP adopted by the AQCC in 2016 and approved by the EPA on August 2, 2018, did not include any TCMs.
+For this conformity determination no new transportation control measures (TCMs) are identified for timely completion or implementation as part of the applicable state implementation plans.
+The Moderate Area Ozone SIP adopted by the AQCC in 2016 and approved by the EPA on August 2, 2018 did not include any TCMs, nor are there commitments to TCMs in the Fort Collins Carbon Monoxide Maintenance Plan.